DerGuru/The-Resonant/New Chapters/Part2/P2-03_Scaffold_and_Consequences.md

 Jason took a breath.
 Closed his eyes.
 Reached out.

 The scaffold fought him.
-Not intentionally—it was just physics, weight and strain and material failure cascading through steel that couldn't hold anymore.
+Not intentionallyâ€”it was just physics, weight and strain and material failure cascading through steel that couldn't hold anymore.

 *I'm going to help,* RAE said. *But this will hurt.
 I'm sorry.*